GGORZ10227216/OurScheme/readme.md

           ERROR (incorrect number of arguments) : lambda expression
                                                         // in the case of nameless functions

-      else // the evaluated result (of ( ¡C¡C¡C )) is not an internal function ERROR (attempt to apply non-function) : ¡¸ //  ¡¸ is the evaluated result
+      else // the evaluated result (of ( ã€‚ã€‚ã€‚ )) is not an internal function ERROR (attempt to apply non-function) : â˜† //  â˜† is the evaluated result

   eval the second argument S2 of (the main S-expression) ( ... )